Intent Laundering: AI Safety Datasets Are Not What They Seem: Approach

 \subsection{Evaluation}

-As intent laundering modifies how harmful requests are \textit{expressed} (via connotation neutralization) and \textit{structured} (via context transposition), we evaluate model responses along two axes: \textit{safety} and \textit{practicality}.
+Intent laundering modifies how harmful requests are \textit{expressed} (via connotation neutralization) and \textit{structured} (via context transposition).
+We, therefore, evaluate model responses along two axes: \textit{safety} and \textit{practicality}.
 These two criteria are assessed \textit{independently} and do not influence each other.

-\paragraph{Safety Evaluation.} We exclusively evaluate the \textit{safety} of responses to revisions using a five-point Likert scale based on the level of \textit{harm} exposed: \textit{extremely unsafe}, \textit{highly unsafe}, \textit{unsafe}, \textit{moderately unsafe}, and \textit{safe} (see Figure~\ref{fig:safety-eval-prompt} in Appendix~\ref{app:prompts} for scale definitions).\footnote{We do not use numerical scales to avoid potential biases against assigning extremely high/low scores, as reported in prior studies \citep{ouyang2022training,golchin2025grading}.} We also condition our safety evaluation \textit{specifically} on harm relative to the original malicious intent, which serves as the evaluation criterion (see Figure~\ref{fig:evaluation-criterion-prompt} in Appendix~\ref{app:prompts} for how it is generated for each attack).
+\paragraph{Safety Evaluation.} We evaluate responses to revisions exclusively on \textit{safety}, using a five-point Likert scale based on the level of \textit{harm} exposed: \textit{extremely unsafe}, \textit{highly unsafe}, \textit{unsafe}, \textit{moderately unsafe}, and \textit{safe} (see Figure~\ref{fig:safety-eval-prompt} in Appendix~\ref{app:prompts} for scale definitions).\footnote{We do not use numerical scales to prevent potential biases against assigning extremely high/low scores, as reported in prior studies \citep{ouyang2022training,golchin2025grading}.} We also condition our safety evaluation \textit{specifically} on harm relative to the original malicious intent, which serves as the evaluation criterion (see Figure~\ref{fig:evaluation-criterion-prompt} in Appendix~\ref{app:prompts} for how it is generated for each attack).
 Safety is thus judged on two fronts: (1) whether the response to the revision addresses the same harmful intent as the original version, and if so, (2) how unsafe the response is.
 If the revision fails to preserve the original malicious intent, the response is rated as safer.